 Hint: If you are setting up an instance, configure your security group to allow only the minimum possible amount of incoming traffic – which is probably SSH (port 22) set to allow access only from your own IP.
 You can open other ports as needed later on.

 Route tables direct network traffic between instances inside a subnet.
 If you need resources within different subnets to be able to talk to each other, then you will definitely need to understand route tables.

 If you want your users to find you, you’ll need DNS routing.
 The AWS networking solution to that problem is Route 53, which offers highly available and scalable Domain Name System, domain name registration, and health-checking web services.
-It provides services not unlike other DNS providers, but with some nice extras like,
+It provides services, unlike other DNS providers, but with some nice extras like:

 AWS Networking is not quite the same as “old world” networking, but where it’s different, it’s usually a good thing.
 Here’s a summary of what we discussed: